DDE-64-bit/DDE-Agents/README.md

 - **Scalability**: Designed to handle small to large-scale multi-agent projects.
 - **Easy Tool Intergration**: You can easily create (dynamic) functions or agents as tools.

+And above all you can use local ollama and openAI models.

+If you want to use a hugginface [GGUF model](https://huggingface.co/docs/hub/gguf) you can do so by setting the model to hf.co/{author}/{model}.

 ## Installation
 To install AgentSDK, use the following command:
 ```bash